dasch-swiss/dsp-api/docs/02-dsp-ontologies/salsah-gui.md

 ### Searchbox

 `Searchbox` is a GUI element for searching for a resource by matching text in its `rdfs:label`.
-For DSP-API v1, a property definition that uses this element may also contain this `guiAttribute` predicate:

-`"numprops=N"`, where `N` is an integer specifying the number of describing properties to be returned for each found resource.

-For DSP-API v2, the `guiAttribute` has no effect.

 ### SimpleText